Planning Train Journeys in Belgium Using Natural Language

 Researching the customer

-And lastly, let's check in on some news about Flemish Textiles Group as it's important to arrive prepared.
+And lastly, let's check in on some news about Flemish Textiles Group so we arrive prepared.
 Here we use the web-tool functionality to search for interesting articles.

-As expected, not much to find about our company as it is imaginary, but that doesn't stop the AI from finding some general industry news to open our conversation.
+As expected, there's not much to find about an imaginary company, but that doesn't stop the AI from finding some general industry news to open the conversation.
 You could click on the links to get more info or ask the AI to fetch and summarize them.

 The Possibilities

-As you can see the possibilities are endless, and the greatest thing of all is that you are not bound to one system or AI like many other AI's in the wild (CoPilot, ...).
-The tools act as the glue between your existing systems and the outside world.
+As you can see, the possibilities are broad, and the greatest thing of all is that you are not bound to one system or AI like many other AIs in the wild (Copilot, ...).
+The tools act as the glue between your existing systems and the outside world, and they can turn hours of prep into minutes of guided work.

 Technical Overview

-Below you can find a high-level diagram explaining what happens in the background.
-From our local MCP-client we call tools, which can (or cannot) call external APIs, etc.
+Below is a high-level diagram explaining what happens in the background.
+From our local MCP client we call tools, which can (or cannot) call external APIs, etc. Every tool call can be permissioned and logged, so usage stays auditable.

-For the demo above we use the Claude Desktop Client, but you can also use open-source models, your own API-key, etc. with for example jan.ai.
+For the demo above we used the Claude Desktop Client, but you can also use open-source models or your own API key with tools like jan.ai.

 CRM Data

-A database-extract of our CRM showing what gets sent back to the AI.
-You can choose what information to expose with a specific tool, having clear control over what people can see and use.
+A database extract of our CRM showing what gets sent back to the AI.
+You can choose what each tool exposes, keeping clear control over what people can see and use.

 Try It Yourself